Mitral Valve Prolapse

 What is mitral valve prolapse?

 Mitral valve prolapse (MVP) is the bulging (or prolapse) of one or both of the mitral valve flaps into the left atrium when the heart contracts.
 When the flaps do not close properly, blood leaks backward.
 This is called regurgitation.
 Regurgitation may result in a heart murmur, an abnormal sound in the heart caused by turbulent blood flow.
-But, if regurgitation is present, it’s generally mild.
+When regurgitation is present, it’s generally mild although it can progress into a more serious condition over time.

-The mitral valve is located between the left atrium and the left ventricle and is made of two flaps.
-Normally the flaps are tightly closed by the chordae tendineae , which are small tendon "cords" that connect the flaps to the muscles of the heart).
-In MVP, the flaps enlarge and stretch inward toward the left atrium, sometimes "snapping" during heart contraction, and may allow some backflow or regurgitation of blood into the left atrium.
+The mitral valve is located between the left atrium and the left ventricle and has 2 flaps.
+Normally the flaps are tightly closed by small tendon or "cords" that connect the flaps to the muscles of the heart.
+This closure prevents blood from flowing backwards.
+In MVP, the flaps enlarge and stretch inward toward the left atrium, sometimes "snapping" during heart contraction.
+This may allow some backflow or regurgitation of blood into the left atrium.

 MVP usually does not need to be treated because it is rarely a serious condition, and it does not damage the heart.
 However, regular checkups with a doctor are advised.